 SLOMA is located in downtown San Luis Obispo on the west end of Mission Plaza, at the heart of the city’s cultural corridor.
 Emphasizing exhibitions by contemporary California artists, the Museum also offers youth and adult art classes, lectures, film nights, trips, concerts and art events.
 No matter who you are or what you do – whether you’re a recent graduate or a grandparent, a visitor or lifelong resident, a student or business owner, a mom or a dad, an accomplished artist or a beginner – the San Luis Obispo Museum of Art has something for you.

-To provide and promote diverse visual arts experiences for people of all ages and backgrounds through exhibition, education, creation and collaboration; and preserve the Museum’s permanent collection as an artistic legacy of the California Central Coast.
+To provide and promote diverse visual arts experiences for people of all ages and backgrounds through exhibition, education, creation, and collaboration.

 Appraisals and Authentication